guimagalhaes/backdoorGolang/README.md

 Follow the next session to see how to test the infected version of the binary.

-## Client
+### Connect to the infected binary

-It is used the 'localhost:23000' address hardcoded for now.
+The backdoor uses the 'localhost:23000' address hardcoded for now.
 The plan is to have network interface detection and auto selection of available network port range.
 Use netcat:

 ```bash